BadwaterBay/labelcopier-frontend-v1/CONTRIBUTING.md

   - `yarn format` will format files with Prettier and save changes.
   - Tip: when you git-commit, `yarn format` will be automatically triggered.
 - Lint your code using Eslint:
   - `yarn lint` will run Eslint to check the code quality.
-Please try to resolve these issues before committing any changes.
   - Tip: when you git-commit, `yarn lint` will be automatically triggered.
-- `yarn build`: Create a production build inside `build/`.
-- `yarn test`: Run preset tests.
 - `yarn start`: Start the development server at `http://localhost:5000/` by default.
-Webpack bundles the source code into `build/` and serve `build/`.
+- `yarn production`: Create a production build inside `build/` and serve it at `http://localhost:5000/` by default.
+- `yarn test`: Run tests with Jest.
 - If you run into problems with Node dependencies:
   - Try `yarn --frozen-lockfile` to see if it solves your problems.
-  - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and do a clean install of all dependencies.
+  - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and do a clean install.

 ---